at the Natural History Museum

 JOIN THE GOSWAMI LAB!

-There are currently 4 PhD studentship opportunities based in or in association with the Goswami Lab.
+There are currently 2 Advertised PhD studentship opportunities based in or in association with the Goswami Lab, but we welcome any students interested in macroevolution and morphology to get in contact!
+Additional projects will be posted over the coming months.

 1) Macroevolution, function, and modularity of the vertebrate jaw: a 3D perspective.
 Co-supervised by Laura Porro, UCL.
 This PhD studentship is available for students currently enrolled in the London NERC DTP and will be based at the NHM.
 Details at https://london-nerc-dtp.org/2018/09/17/macroevolution-function-and-modularity-of-the-vertebrate-jaw-a-3d-perspective/

 The Natural History Museum is associated with several doctoral training programmes through NERC.
-Some of these programmes involve applying to a particular project (such as Imperial and Oxford, options 2-4 above) and others have students select a project after starting the programme (such as UCL, option 1 above).
+Some of these programmes involve applying to a particular project (such as Imperial, Southampton, and Oxford) and others have students select a project after starting the programme (such as UCL, option 1 above).
 Potential UK/EU doctoral students should apply via the London NERC DTP or one of the other NHM-related NERC DTPs.

-Students may also contact Dr. Goswami directly about potential projects and funding if they are not eligible for NERC funding.
+Students should also contact Prof. Goswami directly about potential projects and funding if they are not eligible for NERC funding.